-ISOFLEX: The highest quality whey protein isolate on the market, created by using a unique extraction technology known as HRI.
-This allows ALLMAX to deliver a WPI with extremely low lactose, fat, sugar and carbs, and filled with enhanced bioactive whey fractions.
+ISOFLEX: The highest quality whey protein isolates on the market, created by using a unique extraction technology known as HRI.
+This allows ALLMAX to deliver a WPI with extremely low lactose, fat, sugar, and carbs and filled with enhanced bioactive whey fractions.

-AMINOCORE: Research has proven that the specific 9:6:5 ratio pf BCAA’s found in AMINOCORE is the most effective in the industry.
-Delivering over 8 total grams of flash freeze dried, highly soluble (via INSTACLEAR) BCAA’S per serving, AMINOCORE was created to increase protein synthesis, reduce protein breakdown, enhance energy, and hasten recovery from intense training.
+AMINOCORE: Research has proven that the specific 9:6:5 ratio of BCAA’s found in AMINOCORE is the most effective in the industry.
+Delivering over 8 total grams of flash freeze-dried, highly soluble (via INSTACLEAR) BCAA’S per serving, AMINOCORE was created to increase protein synthesis, reduce protein breakdown, enhance energy, and hasten recovery from intense training.

 - Take a serving in the morning upon awakening and sip a serving during your workout.
 Can also be used in between meals to stave off hunger and reduce cravings.